oalfonso-o/pyspark-test/README.md

 # pyspark_diff

-You have two ways to get the differences, you can get a list of Python pyspark_diff.Difference objects or getting a new dataframe with one row per each difference.
+Give two dataframes as input and get back the list of the differences.

 Example data: